6 ways to experience the world's finest coffee cultures

 Experience tradition in Ethiopia

 Often lauded as the birthplace of coffee, Ethiopia has had a relationship with the world's favourite drink for hundreds of years.
-It's where the coffea arabica plant originated, the drink is ingrained in the country's social culture and it's now the seventh-largest coffee producing nation in the world, making these beans essential for its economy, too.
+It's where the coffea arabica plant originated, the drink is ingrained in the country's social culture and it's now the seventh-largest coffee-producing nation in the world, making these beans essential for its economy, too.

 An unmissable experience in this East African nation is the bunna maflat: the coffee ceremony.
-Usually performed by a woman in traditional, all-white dress, your host will roast the beans on a pan over hot coals and then grind them in a pestle and mortar.
+Usually performed by a woman in a traditional, all-white dress, your host will roast the beans on a pan over hot coals and then grind them in a pestle and mortar.
 The powder is then boiled with water in a black, long-necked coffee pot (jebena) and poured into small cups from a height.

 Many restaurants and bars throughout the country offer coffee ceremonies, but if you fancy a more modern coffee experience, stop for an espresso at Tomoca - the oldest coffeehouse in Addis Ababa - where you can also buy arabica beans and have them ground and sealed to take home.